SKGleba/IMCUnlock/README.md

 8) After flashing, the following screen should appear:
 ![ref6](https://cdn.discordapp.com/attachments/466454495258476545/466462385499275274/IMG_20180711_063154.jpg)

-9) If you are a user of ENSO NSKBL hack - launch the enso installer and install enso, otherwise - reboot.
+9) If you are a user of ENSO NSKBL hack - launch the enso installer and install enso (DO NOT SKIP THAT STEP!), otherwise - reboot.

 10) If your vita reboots fine - thats it!
 You just permanently enabled internal ux0 storage on your phat vita.